regomne/ilhook-rs/README.md

 # Notes

-This crate is not thread-safe if you don't specify HookFlags::NOT_MODIFY_MEMORY_PROTECT.
+This crate is not thread-safe if you don't specify `HookFlags::NOT_MODIFY_MEMORY_PROTECT`.
 Of course, you need to modify memory protection of the destination address by yourself if you specify that.

 As rust's test run parrallelly, it may crash if not specify `--test-threads=1`.